aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-page-manipulation/roll-back-to-previous-page-version/_index.md

 ---
-title: How to Restore Previous OneNote Version – Aspose.Note
+title: How to Restore a Previous OneNote Version Using Aspose.Note for Java
-linktitle: How to Restore Previous OneNote Version – Aspose.Note
+linktitle: How to Restore a Previous OneNote Version Using Aspose.Note for Java
 second_title: Aspose.Note Java API
 description: Learn how to restore previous OneNote version and roll back OneNote pages using Aspose.Note for Java.
 Follow this step‑by‑step guide for efficient document management.
 weight: 19